Last updated: July 26, 2023

 7. Athol Beach

 Athol Beach is a quiet west-facing beach with fantastic Harbour and city views to enjoy while relaxing on the sand.

-On Google Maps, you will see Athol Beach marked where the circle in the picture above is, but there are two more small beaches right next to it that are often also referred to as Athol Beach.
+On Google Maps, you will see Athol Beach marked as a tiny strip of sand, but there are two slightly bigger beaches closer to the Taronga Zoo wharf that are also referred to as Athol Beach, or Athol Bay.

 The beach can be accessed via the walking trail between Taronga Zoo and Bradleys Head, which continues all the way to Balmoral Beach.
 Look out for the signs to Athol Beach from that trail.